 Hiring ghostwriters and drafting nondisclosure agreements can certainly feel deceitful.
 But there is a case to be made that people should give up their romanticized views of authorship and accept its benefits.

-A major benefit of ghostwriting is that it allows stories to be told that would not otherwise.
-Few major public figures could write books themselves - their stories are only published because professionals step in to write them down.
-Even if the existence of multiple Justin Bieber memoirs does not feel like a service to the publishing world, it at least helps the bottom lines of the same publishers taking a chance on the next David Mitchell or Cormac McCarthy.
+A major benefit of ghostwriting is that it allows stories to be told that would otherwise be told poorly or not at all.
+Few major public figures could write books themselves.
+Even if the existence of multiple Justin Bieber memoirs does not feel like a service to the publishing world, it at least subsidizes the publishers taking a chance on the next David Mitchell or Donna Tartt.

-It is also an open question whether ghostwriting denigrates the actual writers or celebrates their skill.
-Nondisclosure agreements and cryptic mentions in the acknowledgements are not signs of respect.
+It is also an open question whether ghostwriting denigrates writers or celebrates their skill.
+Nondisclosure agreements are not a sign of respect.
 But established ghostwriters are recognized as skilled professionals.
-And while ghostwriters often get asked to write at below a living wage, ghostwriting can also be one of the few ways to make a good salary writing full-time short of being a perennial bestseller.
+And while journalists are often asked to write at below a living wage, ghostwriting can be one of the few ways to make a good salary writing full-time.

 Is Ghostwriting on the Rise?

 The demand for ghostwriting has increased simply because more content is being produced.
-With the advent of the Internet, the large numbers of businesses and blogs seeking content to draw eyeballs has led to the rise of “content mills” where ghostwriters work for anywhere from $25 per short article to five cents per word .
+With the advent of the Internet, businesses and blogs seeking content to draw eyeballs has led to the rise of “content mills” where ghostwriters work for anywhere from $25 per short article to five cents per word .
 Or less.

-Within book publishing, the decreasing costs of producing books thanks to digital tools and “print on demand,” as well as the presence of Amazon, which makes it easier for customers to find books published without fanfare or distribution around the country, has led to new entrants into publishing and many more books being produced.
-Jerrold Jenkins, president of a publishing services firm, told us that since the late 80s, the share of books published every year by smaller, independent presses and self-publishers has increased from 10% to 80%.
+Within book publishing, the decreasing costs of producing books—thanks to developments like “print on demand” and Amazon—has led to new entrants into publishing.
+Jerrold Jenkins, president of a publishing services firm, told us that since the late 1980s, the share of books published every year by smaller, independent presses and self-publishers has increased from 10% to 80%.
 And with this increase in production, the number of ghostwritten works has increased.

 Insiders in the ghostwriting industry, however, don’t believe that ghostwriting is on the rise among major publishers.
-Karl Weber, who has been on both the writing and editing/publishing side, reflected: “It’s hard to say whether more people are using ghostwriters these days or whether the practice has simply ‘come out of the closet’” as more ghostwriters are acknowledged.
+Karl Weber, who has been on both the writing and editing/publishing side, says that “It’s hard to say whether more people are using ghostwriters these days or whether the practice has simply ‘come out of the closet.’”

-So while memoirs of the famous and powerful appeal to publishers as a quick way to buy a hit, they are not certain moneymakers tempting the industry away from investing in professional authors.
-Rather, they seem to be a stable part of the publishing industry that produces works both highbrow (presidential memoir) and lowbrow (reality TV star memoir).
+So while memoirs of the famous and powerful appeal to publishers as a quick way to buy a hit, they are not sure-things that will tempt the industry away from investing in professional authors.

 The Author’s Pedestal